calacademy-research/bioawk.CAS/DOC/README.md

 ```
 **Character functions** ``modstr`` ``setat`` ``charcount`` ``applytochars``

-A few of the functions were added since it is difficult or slow using substr() to modify the characters of a string.
+A few of the functions were added since it is difficult or slow using substr() to modify or access the characters of a string.

 (5) ``modstr`` takes 3 to 5 arguments ``modstr(str, start, length, [mod_type, str_length])`` and is used for in-place string variable case modification. mod_type 0 to lowercase, 1 to uppercase (default 0).
 Optional str_length faster for multiple calls, so the length isn't recalculated every call.